sebastian-nagel/pywb-wiki/Distributed-Archive-Config.md

 ```
 collections:
     many:
-       index:
+        index_group:
            ia: cdx+http://web.archive.org/cdx /web
            aqpt: memento+http://arquivo.pt/wayback/
            rhiz: cdx+http://webenact.rhizome.org/all-cdx
            local: ./local/index

         resource:
            - $live
            - ./local/warcs

         index_timeout: 5.0

 ```

+The `index_group` heading indicates a mapping of several indexes that should be considered simultaneously.
-The above schema would specify that urls should be looked up in 4 sources, 2 cdx-server based, 1 memento based, and 1 local source.
+The above schema would defines  4 sources, 2 cdx-server based, 1 memento based, and 1 local source.
 Each source will have a timeout of 3.0 secs so that if a source does not return then, it is ignored.
 When loading the resource, it may be loaded from either the live web or from a local WARCs directory.